Saul Shotton: West Bromwich Albion

 He left the club after they were expelled from the Football League in August 2019, signing for West Bromwich Albion in September 2019.
 On 5 January 2020, Shotton made his debut for the club in their third round FA Cup tie against Charlton Athletic, replacing Rekeem Harper in the 95th minute during the 1–0 away victory.

 On 2 October 2020, Shotton signed for National League side Woking on loan until January 2021.
 A day later, he made his debut for the club, playing the full 90 minutes in their 2020–21 National League opener against Solihull Moors, which resulted in a 2–1 victory for The Cards.
 Shotton made 18 appearances in all competitions for Woking, before returning to West Bromwich Albion in January 2021.

 During the 2021–22 campaign, Shotton made his first West Bromwich Albion start during an EFL Cup second round tie against Premier League side, Arsenal, playing the full 90 in the 6–0 defeat.

 On 29 October 2021, Shotton joined National League North side, AFC Telford United on a three-month loan.

 Non-league

-Shotton was released by West Bromwich Albion in the summer of 2022 when his contract expired and he subsequently dropped back into non-league permanently when he signed for newly-promoted Northern Premier League Midlands Division side Hanley Town, joining up to play with his cousin Ryan.
+Shotton was released by West Bromwich Albion in the summer of 2022 when his contract expired and he subsequently dropped back into non-league permanently when he signed for newly-promoted Northern Premier League West Division side Hanley Town, joining up to play with his cousin Ryan.
+He joined Hanley Town for a second time on 31 August 2023.

+Shotton joined Kidsgrove Athletic in June 2024.